 Patio Heater Buying Guide for Beginners

 A patio heater is an electric- or propane-powered device that generates heat.
-The mechanism is similar to a stove as it has an ignition and uses gas or electricity as a source of energy.
+The mechanism is similar to a stove as it has ignition and uses gas or electricity as a source of energy.
 The burner is then attached to a lamp that expresses the heat.
 Some heaters have small blowers attached to the burner for a more powerful heat generation.

 Patio heaters have a stand that elevates the heating component. and is usually covered by a small metal umbrella to keep the heat from rising up.
 There are models that use glass tubing to contain the heat and spread it in moderate amounts.
 The heat is measured in BTU’s or British thermal units.

-A BTU is the amount of energy that is necessary to raise the temperature a pound of water by 1° Fahrenheit.
+A BTU is the amount of energy that is necessary to raise the temperature of a pound of water by 1° Fahrenheit.
 In the metric system, the equivalent of a BTU is the calorie.

 The patio heater is an innovation to counter heating issues during the cold months.
 It enables you to stay outside or on a deck during cold nights throughout the year.
 Some heaters perform well even in freezing temperatures.

-Use of the home’s outdoor spaces can be extended throughout the year.
+The use of the home’s outdoor spaces can be extended throughout the year.
 The heater can also be used indoors especially in garages and basements to defrost frozen pipes during the winter or car engines that are laced with ice.

 How is the heat requirement determined?